chargingthefuture/app/CURSOR_CONTEXT.md

 ### 1. **Mini-App (Super App) Architecture**

-Each service (SupportMatch, SleepStories, LightHouse, SocketRelay, Directory) is a **self-contained mini-app** with its own:
+Each service (SupportMatch, SleepStories, LightHouse, SocketRelay, Directory, ChatGroups) is a **self-contained mini-app** with its own:
 - Database tables in `shared/schema.ts`
 - Storage methods in `server/storage.ts`
 - API routes in `server/routes.ts`